 Prepare the filling:

-- Take the syrup of the heat and stir through the breadcrumbs.
-Also stir through the lemon zest and lemon juice.100 gram fresh breadcrumbs, 2 teaspoon lemon zest, 2 teaspoon lemon juice
+- Take the syrup off the heat and stir through the breadcrumbs.
+Also stir through the lemon zest and lemon juice.100 grams fresh breadcrumbs, 2 teaspoons lemon zest, 2 teaspoons lemon juice

 Assemble: